wgnrd/limesheep/README.md

 # Limesheep

-A prototype of a somewhat complicated excel sheet.
+A simple excel sheet.
 But its done in angular.

 ## Deploy
 ```bash